 PI Dunne pointed out that it took him and PI Nowell 325 hours to complete the report.

-The private venture has been stalled for more than four years, with dust literally collecting on the binders — causing PI Dunne to rightly ask: Why the delay?
+The private venture has been stalled for five years with dust literally collecting on the binders — causing PI Dunne to rightly ask: Why the delay?

 When I last spoke with Burns on this matter — in late 2015 — I said I would respond to an email she’d sent a year earlier.
-Her response was that she would delete it without reading it.
-I countered that I would bring a hard copy to her office.
+Her response was that she would delete my email without reading it.
+I countered that I’d then bring a hard copy around to her office.
 Her response was that she would rip it up and throw it in the garbage.

 PI Dunne feels that Michael White could be a free man today if his family and Marilyn Burns had acted on the recommendations in his report.

 A frustrated Dunne asks, “Did they even read my report …?”
 Good question.
-And an embarrassing one.

 MORE TESTS?
-NOPE.
+NOPE!

-PRIVATE EFFORT STALLS
+PRIVATE EFFORT STALLS & FAILS

-The project has been mysteriously stalled for three years.
+The project mysteriously stalled for five years.

 On 14 April 2016, I received a surprise email from Carol Forbes, mother of Michael White, who had previously said she had faith that lawyer Marilyn Burns could do the job — even if it took seven years to do it.
 I said at the time, “Get yourself another lawyer.
 How many broken promises do you need?”
 The message to Mrs. Forbes may have gotten through.
 Her email simply read, “You might have been right!!!!! sorry pal.”